 If you have read some of my articles you have probably noticed that I put a lot of emphasis on breathing.
-Most people think that in order to be a singer you only have to have a good voice, this is far from the truth.
-What makes a good singer is a combination of several factors live vocal cords, singing technique and so on, but all of them rely on one thing, breathing.
+Most people think that in order to be a singer you only have to have a good voice, but this is far from the truth.
+What makes a good singer is a combination of several factors live vocal cords, singing technique, and so on, but all of them rely on one thing, breathing.
 Think of breathing as the foundation of your singing, without it talent and skill don’t really matter.

 A bad singer with a good breathing technique will and can outperform a naturally talented singer who has no clue how and when to breathe during the song.
-If you are a beginner singer and you often hear that you sing out of tune than breathing might be the cause for it.
+If you are a beginner singer and you often hear that you sing out of tune then breathing might be the cause for it.
 When you are singing you have to inhale and exhale at certain times during the song, if you exhale or inhale at the wrong time you will sound out of tune as it messes up your tempo.

 This is why some singers struggle with new songs, they haven’t figured out yet when to inhale and exhale during the song.
 Generally speaking, most advanced singers will have almost no problem singing a new song as they are so comfortable with their breathing technique that they can adjust it for any song in just a couple of seconds.
-As a singer, the most important thing about breathing is that you have to use your diaphragm if you want more information about how to use your diaphragm for singing than check out my recent article How to sing from your diaphragm? ( 11 Fast & Easy Steps ).
+As a singer, the most important thing about breathing is that you have to use your diaphragm if you want more information about how to use your diaphragm for singing then check out my recent article How to sing from your diaphragm? ( 11 Fast & Easy Steps ).

-Make sure that you are also using your diaphragm, just place one hand on your stomach and when you inhale than your stomach should also inflate.
+Make sure that you are also using your diaphragm, just place one hand on your stomach, and when you inhale then your stomach should also inflate.
 If you have never tried breathing with your diaphragm, then congratulations, you are already doing it.
 In addition to breathing exercises, you should also focus on developing your own breathing technique, for more information check out my recent article Proper breathing technique for singing ( Top 12 Techniques ).

 Put something on the ground like a Yoga mat and lay on it, make sure that your shoulders are touching the mat or the ground.
-Place one of your hand on your stomach, and the other one vertically to your body, both palms should face downward.
+Place one of your hands on your stomach, and the other one vertically to your body, both palms should face downward.
 Raise your knees and make sure that they are touching each other.
 Now inhale slowly and keep the air inside for a couple of seconds, and make sure that you are using your diaphragm by keeping your hand on your stomach.

-Open your lips, not your mouth and make sure that your bottom teeth are touching your upper teeth, now make a hissing sound, something similar to what a snake does.
+Open your lips, not your mouth, and make sure that your bottom teeth are touching your upper teeth, now make a hissing sound, something similar to what a snake does.
 You will feel the air pressure coming out between your teeth, and this is the goal of the exercise.
-Stand up straight, inhale and keep the air inside for a couple of seconds, then slowly exhale making the hissing sound.
+Stand up straight, inhale, and keep the air inside for a couple of seconds, then slowly exhale making the hissing sound.
 You will notice that your diaphragm and your abs will also contract, this is a good sign, and keep it up for around 10 minutes.

 A lot of singers have a massive problem with their posture while singing, and this will limit their ability to breathe while singing.
-To fix this, I have a simple exercise for you, first, you need to find a book, try to pick one that has more pages and thus it also weighs more, you can either use a book with a hardcover or not, it is up to you what feels comfortable.
+To fix this, I have a simple exercise for you, first, you need to find a book, and try to pick one that has more pages and thus it also weighs more, you can either use a book with a hardcover or not, it is up to you what feels more comfortable.
 Now for the hard part, place the book on your head, and inhale and exhale slowly, keep the air inside for a couple of seconds and make sure that you are using your diaphragm.